Recently I learnt about the existance of HUGO, a general-purpose website framework that will help you build static websites.

 Remember that the themes required some minimal version of HUGO to function properly.

-Check HUGO version with:
+Check the installed HUGO version with:

 hugo version

-You are ready to create your HUGO site, but how to start?
 First things first.
 Make sure that you like some of the available templates:

 Hugo Themes I Love